mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"If we don't stop the Unbound, they'll unite the World-Splitter Components and trigger the Second Worldrend.
 Millions will die."*

 **Kael's Response:**
 > *"So we're preventing apocalypse.
 That's... adequate motivation.
-Alright.
+All right.
 But I want my share of the hoard.
 Not greed—practicality.
 Dragon hunting is expensive.
 Gear breaks, potions cost, resurrection magic doesn't come cheap.
 I've died twice fighting dragons.
 Got better, obviously, but it hurt."*

 **Intimidation DC 16 (Demanding Help):**
 > *"You're Kael Dragonsbane.
 Prove you earned that name."*